keenanromain/AWS-SAA-C02-Study-Guide/README.md

   4. Andrew Brown's <a href="https://www.youtube.com/watch?v=Ia-UEYYR44s">AWS Certified Solutions Architect - Associate 2020 (PASS THE EXAM!) | Ad-Free Course
 </a>

-Go through the course you purchased as part of Step 1. twice.
-The first time should be a runthrough to introduce yourself to new AWS concepts and exam details.
-Jot down the services that confuse you and start with their FAQs as part of Step 2.
-You should then go through Step 1. once more, but this time as a deep dive.
-Be sure to pause frequently so that you research concepts that aren't perfectly clear, take notes, and experiment on the AWS console.
-Once you've completed Step 1. and Step 2., begin testing yourself with the Tutorial Dojo exams.
-Take the time to read the explanations for the questions that you get wrong.
-During the days leading up to your exam, go through Andrew Brown's YouTube video as the final step just as a refresher.
+*Notes*:
 If at any point you find yourself feeling uncertain of your progress and in need of more time, you can postpone your AWS exam date.
-This can be done twice.
-Finally, be sure to keep up on the ongoing discussions in <a href="https://old.reddit.com/r/AWSCertifications/">r/AWSCertifications</a>.
-There you will find more general information regarding exam tips, study material, and advice from other exam takers.

-*Note*: When experimenting on your AWS account, be sure to understand what is <a href="https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc">free</a> and what isn't.
+Be sure to also keep up on the ongoing discussions in <a href="https://reddit.com/r/AWSCertifications/">r/AWSCertifications</a> as you will find more information on exam tips, studying material, and advice from other exam takers.
+Before experimenting with AWS, it's very important to be sure that you know what is <a href="https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc">free</a> and what isn't.
 Relevant Free Tier FAQs can be found <a href="https://aws.amazon.com/free/free-tier-faqs/">here</a>.

-*Note*: Udemy often has their courses go on sale from time to time.
-It might be worth waiting to purchase either the Tutorial Dojo practice exam or Stephane Maarek's course depending on how urgently you need the study material.
+Finally, Udemy often has their courses go on sale from time to time.
+It might be worth waiting to purchase either the Tutorial Dojo practice exam or Stephane Maarek's course depending on how urgently you need the content.